Cannabis News Today

 “Ending the prohibition on marijuana — not making it a state-by-state issue and hiding behind this baloney states’ rights defense is going to save lives, save billions of dollars, move us from a country that imprisons more of its own citizens than any other country on the face of the planet into one that sees more of those same citizens leading productive, taxpaying, constructive lives in communities all over our state.”

 This holistic concern with cannabis reform puts him on equal footing with most of the field of Democratic presidential candidates.
-With 75 percent of Democratic voters backing legalization, it’s good business — even President Donald political name supports some level of reform.
+With 75 percent of Democratic voters backing legalization, it’s good business — even President Donald Trump supports some level of reform.

-But political name’s brand of reform support — like the past positions of Hillary Clinton, Kamala Harris, and Elizabeth Warren — defers to the states’ rights argument that O’Rourke has declared insufficient for the past 10 years.
+But Trump’s brand of reform support — like the past positions of Hillary Clinton, Kamala Harris, and Elizabeth Warren — defers to the states’ rights argument that O’Rourke has declared insufficient for the past 10 years.

 Like many others running for president in 2020, he has also made reference to the interrelation between medical cannabis and the opioid crisis.
 In 2018, he tweeted, “We see cannabis not as a gateway drug, we see it as an exit path off opiates.”
 Like many in the medical community, O’Rourke believes swapping prescription painkillers for cannabis could help end one of the most severe public health disasters of the 21st century.